Google Ads Budget Pacing: How to Control Spend, Protect Profit, and Stop Google From Spending Your Budget Early

 Most small business owners treat the daily budget field like a hard speed limit, but in reality, Google views it more like a polite suggestion.
 Managing your spend isn’t just about the math; it’s about making sure your money lasts until the final day of the month without sacrificing the leads that actually keep your lights on.

-If you want to read more about setting your budget in Google Ads you might want to read these two posts and come back to this post:
+If you want to read more about setting your budget in Google Ads you might want to read these posts and come back to this post:

 Is $20 a Day Enough for Google Ads?
 The Truth About Small Budgets